 Trading on the Stock Exchanges takes place on all days of the week (except Saturdays, Sundays and holidays declared by the Stock Exchanges).
 In case of purchase of shares, you are required to make payment to the bank account of your stock broker prior to the pay-in day for the relevant settlement (preferably immediately after receiving confirmation from the broker that your purchase order is successfully executed).
 Similarly, in case of sale of shares, you are required to deliver the shares to the demat account of broker prior to the pay-in day for the relevant settlement.

 What is the pay-in day and pay-out day?
 Pay-in day is the day when the brokers shall make payment or delivery of securities to the clearing corporation of the exchange.
 Pay-out day is the day when the clearing corporation makes payment or delivery of securities to the broker.
 Settlement cycle is on a T+2 rolling settlement basis w.e.f.
 April 01, 2003 (where T stands for the trade day).
-For example, the trades executed on a Monday are typically settled on the following Wednesday (considering 2 working days from the trade day).
+For example, the trades executed on a Monday are typically settled on the following Wednesday

+(considering 2 working days from the trade day).
 Stock Exchanges ensure that the pay-in and pay-out of funds and securities are carried out on T+2 day.

-Pay-in: Pay-in of funds/ securities refers to the transfer of funds/ securities from brokers account to the exchange's account.
+Pay-in of funds/ securities refers to the transfer of funds/ securities from brokers account to the exchange's account.

-Pay-out: Pay-out of funds/ securities refers to the transfer of funds/ securities from brokers' account to the client's account once the trade of securities has been executed.
+Pay-out: Pay-out of funds/securities refers to transfer of funds/securities from Exchange account to Broker account.